obsidiansystems/obelisk/lib/route/docs/introduction.md

 ## Thinking in routes

-The way to approach building routes with `obelisk-route` is to think in terms of explaining your abstract route as a concrete definition.
-You do this by treating `Encoder`s, the main building block of `obelisk-route`, as pure functions.
-With the other types and functions acting as guide rails towards the correct solution.
+The way to approach building routes with `obelisk-route` is to focus on your Route data structure.

+First, make sure it matches your application's structure: with one Route value for each logical page the user might want to visit.
+Only once that is clear, move on to thinking about how those logical pages ought to appear in the user's address bar.
+For instance, you might want each user's profile to show up at `/user/$userid`.

+Finally, consider how you want to handle URLs with slight differences, like an extra trailing slash or different capitalization, or URLs whose rendering format has changed.
+By doing things in this order, you design your routes around your application, rather than designing your application around your routes.

-The `Encoder`s are the smallest possible pure function that _compose_ together to build the concrete definition of your routing structure.
+We define this structure in `obelisk-route` using `Encoder`s.
+These are pure functions that _compose_ together to build the concrete definition of your routing structure.
 By composing and building routes from pieces that are so small that they are "obviously correct", you can be confident that the composition of those individual pieces is also correct.

-Be mindful of approaching this package as a collection of 'encoders' and 'decoders' for turning strings into things and things into strings.
+Avoid approaching this package as a collection of 'encoders' and 'decoders' for turning strings into things and things into strings.
 This will, more often than not, lead to you fighting the API and making things needlessly difficult.

 As we build up some examples in this guide, we will demonstrate how to think about and explain your abstract routes as concrete definitions using `Encoder`s as pure functions.
 You will see that